typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-As you can see in the example above, when defining relations, what follows the `sub` keyword can be a label previously given to another relation.
+As we can see in the example above, when defining relations, what follows the `sub` keyword can be a label previously given to another relation.
 By subtyping a parent relation, the children inherit all attributes owned and roles played by their parent.

 In this example, `friend-request` and `membership-request` are both considered to be subtypes of `request` and so are defined that way.
 Modelling these relations in this way, not only allows us to query for locations of birth and residence separately, but also allows us to query for all the associations that a given person has with a given location.